NENA911/NG911GISDataModel/README.md

 While preparing these templates, the Data Model Templates Working Subgroup developed a set of scripts to assist in the creation of the template files.
-The scripts were originally intended to server only as a method to help develop the template files.
+The scripts were originally intended to serve only as a method to help develop the template files.
 However, it was felt the scripts could also prove useful to GIS community, so they are included for reference purposes only.